 To get started with caching, you must first publish a map or image service.
-As part of the publishing process, you will set properties in the Service Editor dialog box.
+As part of the publishing process, you will set properties on the Service Editor dialog box.
 This is where you can define the scales and extent of your cache.
-Follow the steps in How to publish a service to learn how to reach the Service Editor.
+Follow the steps in Service publishing in ArcGIS Desktop to learn how to reach the Service Editor.

-You can choose to create the tiles immediately when you publish the service (appropriate for small caches) or build the cache on your own after publishing (appropriate for large caches where you want to geographically limit the amount of cache built at large scales).
+You can create the tiles immediately when you publish the service (appropriate for small caches) or build the cache on your own after publishing (appropriate for large caches in which you want to geographically limit the amount of cache built at large scales).
 If you build the cache on your own, you will use the Manage Map Server Cache Tiles geoprocessing tool, available in the Server Tools toolbox.

 Software components used to create and maintain map caches

-Below is an overview of the important parts of the software you need to know about when creating and maintaining map caches.
+Below is an overview of the software components you need to know about when creating and maintaining map caches.

-From the Caching tab of the Service Editor dialog box, you can specify that the service should use a cache and subsequently configure required settings such as its tiling scheme.
-In the Advanced Settings subtab, you can choose additional options such as image format and whether to configure on-demand caching.
+From the Caching tab on the Service Editor dialog box, you can specify that the service should use a cache and subsequently configure required settings such as its tiling scheme.
+On the Advanced Settings subtab, you can choose additional options such as image format and whether to configure on-demand caching.

 This tab is available in the Catalog window of ArcMap when you publish a service or display the service properties.

-For guidelines on using the Caching tab, see Available map cache properties.
+For guidelines on using the Caching tab, see Available map and image cache properties.